The Emergent Church Apostasy

 'A theology of Mysticism provides some hope for common ground between Christianity and Islam.
 Both religions have within their histories examples of ecstatic union with God … I do not know what to make of the Muslim mystics, especially those who have come to be known as the Sufis.
 What do they experience in their mystical experiences?
 Could they have encountered the same God we do in our Christian mysticism?'

-In the book, True Self/False Self Unmasking the Spirit Within teaches the concept of centering prayer called lectio divina.
-The author, Basil Pennington says that through this type of prayer we will learn our real self when we accept the Divine energy within, which is “an expression of the Divine Creative Energies”.
+In the book, True Self/False Self Unmasking the Spirit Within teaches the concept of centring prayer called, 'lectio divina.'
+The author, Basil Pennington says that through this type of prayer we will learn our real self when we accept the Divine energy within which is 'an expression of the Divine Creative Energies.'

-The author, Doug Paget in the book, Church Re-imagined (pg.87,89), endorses the practice called savasana (corpse pose) where someone lies on their back and let their legs fall open, arms hang limp, and eyes are closed breathing in a rhythmic fashion in order to reach a state of “holiness”.
-As people get up they commit to their daily practice of yoga.
+The author, Doug Paget in the book, Church Re-imagined (pg.87,89), endorses the practice called 'savasana' (corpse pose) where someone lies on their back letting their legs fall open, arms hang limp with their eyes closed breathing in a rhythmic fashion in order to reach a state of 'holiness.'
+As people get up, they commit to their daily practice of yoga.

-The evidence of these type of practices endorsed by these authors within the Emergent Church are simply leading people into spiritual adultery against Jesus Christ.
-The result of these pagan philosophies have poisoned the young adult generation into believing the unbiblical concepts of relativism, tolerance, mysticism, and feelings, which supersede the fundamentals of the true genuine faith of the Bible.
-When there is a “re-thinking” of the simplicity of God’s salvation, it is essentially saying that man can do it better than Jesus Christ can.
+The evidence of these type of practices endorsed by these authors who embrace the Emergent Church ideologies are simply leading people into spiritual adultery against God.
+The deceit these pagan philosophies have poisoned the young adult generation into buying into the new age concepts of relativism and tolerance that have superseded the fundamentals and standards of the genuine faith found in Scripture.
+When there is a 're-thinking' of simplicity of God’s salvation through Christ, it is ultimately saying that man can do it better than Christ can.